mhetacc/DataMiningChallenges/RiceChallenge/Rice_report.md

 ![](../RiceChallenge/ricetest_scatterplot_1080.png)

-From the *scatterplot* we can infer that there are four features (Area, Perimeter, Convex_Area and Major_Axis_Lenght) that seems to share similar characteristics to the point of being almost linear between each other.
+From the *scatterplot* we can infer that there are four features (Area, Perimeter, Convex_Area and Major_Axis_Length) that seems to share similar characteristics to the point of being almost linear between each other.
 For example, given the Area, a linear regression would predict with great precision both Perimeter and Convex_Area.

 ## Correlation Matrix